zinhmuepaing/zinhmuepaing/README.md

 </p>

 <p align="center">
-  📍 Singapore &nbsp;·&nbsp; 🎓 Student &nbsp;·&nbsp; 🤖 AI / IoT / ML
+  📍 Singapore &nbsp;·&nbsp; 🤖 Full-Stack AI Engineer &nbsp;·&nbsp; 🤖 AI / IoT / ML
 </p>

 ---

 ## 👋 About Me

-I'm a student in Singapore who builds things at the intersection of **AI, IoT, and full-stack web**.
-I like turning hardware signals into useful software — wearables that read your vitals, watches that listen for empathy, dashboards that watch ovens.
+I am a Final-Year Diploma student in Computer Engineering at Temasek Polytechnic who builds things at the intersection of **AI, IoT, and full-stack web**.
+I like turning hardware signals into useful software, wearables that read your vitals, watches that listen for empathy and dashboards that watch ovens.
 My favourite projects pair a small physical device with a warm AI sidekick.
 Always shipping, often debugging.

 ---